-We’ve tips for reducing added sugar, including satisfying your sweet tooth with whole foods and spices, like fruit, some dried fruit, cinnamon or vanilla.
+We’ve tips for reducing added sugar, including satisfying your sweet tooth with whole foods and spices, like whole fruit, a little dried fruit, cinnamon or vanilla.

 But remember, don’t be too hard on yourself.
-When trying to reduce the added sugar in your diet, aim to limit your intake to 6 teaspoons of added sugar a day (unless you’ve a specific medical condition where cutting it out completely this is required, or having none at all is working for you!), and focus on consuming mostly real whole food.
+When reducing the added sugar in your diet, aim to limit your intake to 6 teaspoons of added sugar a day.
+If you have more than that, try again the next day, and always focus on consuming mostly real whole food.